What does it cost to get a fantasy map?

-These fees are based on your place in the queue being honored.
-If you require a fast turnaround it is possible to bump in line (I am a one woman operation and I always have several commissions already on the go).
+These fees are based on your place in the queue.
+If you require a fast turnaround it is possible to bump in line (I am a one person operation and I always have several commissions already on the go).
 This will increase the price based on how fast you require the work.
 Work done on “my time” can always be haggled cheaper, so let me know if you’re not in a hurry and my quote will reflect that time I’ll have to mull over the direction and doodle this and scribble that and be otherwise a fussy pain in the tush with my artistic integrity and whatever.

 Fee for Editing Work

 All commissions include a reasonable number of edits.
 I have found when it comes to emails there is a fairly expected number of back and forths.
 If you request edits at the appropriate time in the workflow, there is no additional fee as it is part of the construction of the artwork.